James "Spanish" Blake

-James "Spanish" Blake (c.
-1561 – 20 February 1635), (Note: All dates before 1752 are given in the Julian calendar.) known by the aliases Caddell, Blackcaddell, Blague, and Diego de Blacadell, was an Irish merchant, soldier and double agent.
-On various occasions, Blake seemingly worked as a spy for English, Irish and Spanish officials during the Nine Years' War.
+James "Spanish" Blake (Note: Also known by the aliases Caddell, Blackcaddell, Blague, and Diego de Blacadell, which derive from variants on his surname, as well as his family's origins in the Cadells of Wales.) (c.
+1561 – 20 February 1635) (Note: All dates before 1752 are given in the Julian calendar.) was an Irish merchant, soldier and double agent.
+On various occasions, he seemingly worked as a spy for English, Irish and Spanish officials during the Nine Years' War.

-According to a debunked myth, Blake allegedly poisoned Irish confederate commander Red Hugh O'Donnell in 1602.
-Historians now believe that O'Donnell died from illness, possibly a tapeworm infection.
+According to a unsubstantiated and debunked myth, Blake allegedly poisoned Irish confederate commander Red Hugh O'Donnell in 1602.
+Historians now believe O'Donnell died from illness, possibly a tapeworm infection.

 Family background

 James Blake was born circa 1560 or circa 1562, in Galway, Ireland.
 He was the second son of Walter Blake (died 1575) and his wife Juliana Browne.
 His grandfather and brothers served as Mayors of Galway; his elder brother, Valentine Blake (1560–1634) was created a baronet in 1622.
 The Blake family were one of The Tribes of Galway.
 James Blake was at one point proposed by the Mayor of Galway "as leader of a force against piracy".